 Another point which contrasts with employee participation underlined again by Sweeney, and possibly raising conflict situations, is the fact that participants to the ESOP, as for the way it was established at the time, can be not only current employees but also retired and former ones.
 They are entitled to keep the shares for 15 years after having quit the company.
 It is estimated that only 50% of the ESOT members are still employed by Eircom, the remainder having left the company on voluntary severance programmes over the past seven years.
 This circumstance preserved the ESOT from the problem to buy back the shares of leaving employees (Cody).
 However, this has led to the unusual situation where many trade union members own part of the company, while some of the newer managers and employees have no shares.
-As for Sweeney, the fact that most of the purpose of employee financial participation is undermined.
+As for Sweeney, the fact that most of the participants to the ESOP have left the company, makes them not be employees anymore, so that "the whole purpose of employee financial participation is undermined.
 The former employee shareholders care only about their shares and can be as short-terminist as Wall Street venture capitalists.
 They no longer see the shares in the same way as employees do.
 While this rule was brought to introduce flexibility, it undermined a crucial reason for ESOTs.
 In this case, moreover, the company did not even make any profits yet paid out large dividends, which was against the long term interest of the employees".